zoltantamas76/facekom/README.md

 $ cd facekom
 ```

-You need to copy *chained certificate* and *key* files to **certs** directory such as the following example.
+You need to copy your *chained certificate* and *key* files to **certs** directory such as the following example.
 ```
 $ cp ~/cert.chained.crt certs
 $ cp ~/key.pem certs
 ```
-Both the certificate and key files need to be PEM formatted.
+Both the certificate and key files have to be PEM formatted.

 ## Bootstrap Docker and start NGINX container
 ```